fabrylab/MP_ventilation/README.md

-Simple script to compute the ventilator parameters (VT, rr, I:E ratio) that minimize mechanical power for a given alveolar minute ventilation.
+MPventilation.py is a simple Python script to compute the ventilator parameters (VT, rr, I:E ratio) that minimize mechanical power for a given alveolar minute ventilation.
 There is no user interface.
 Users should specify the following parameters directly in the script:

 ``` python
 E = 10  # total respiratory elastance in units of mbar / L